Biologics: Projects and Folders

 • Click Yes, Save and Apply Prefix to continue.

-Any Sample Types and Registry Source Types defined in the /Shared project will also be available for use in LabKey Biologics LIMS.
+In addition, any Sample Types, Registry Source Types, and Assay definitions defined in the /Shared project will be available for use in LabKey Biologics.
 You will see them listed on the menu and dashboards alongside local definitions.

-From within the Biologics application, users editing (or deleting) a shared Sample Type or Registry Source Type will see a banner indicating that changes could affect other folders.
+From within the Biologics application, users editing (or deleting) a shared definition will see a banner indicating that changes will affect other folders.
+The same message is applied when editing a data structure from a folder within the Biologics application.

 Note that when you are viewing a grid for any Registry Source Type, the container filter defaults to "Current".
 You can change the container filter using the grid customizer if you want to show all Registry Sources in "CurrentPlusProjectAndShared" or similar.